 Tips for Betting on Tennis

-There are many factors to consider when placing a wager on tennis.
+- There are many factors to consider when placing a bet on tennis.
 The sport is very dependent on the individual player’s mindset and fitness although punters are not often privy to this kind of information.
 The main tennis season begins in January and runs until November with tournaments taking place across the world.

-Tiredness and fitness worries can be something to consider around September/October as some players can suffer from fatigue following a long season.
+- Tiredness and fitness worries can be something to consider around September/October as some players can suffer from fatigue following a long season.
 The season is split across three different surfaces: Hard Court (Approximately January-March & August-November) Clay Court (Approximately March-June) Grass Court (Approximately June-August) This is EXTREMELY important and one of the major things to consider when placing a wager on the sport.
 Certain players thrive on particular surfaces.

-South American & Spanish tennis stars are often trained on clay courts and have adapted and acclimatised to these kind of surroundings.
+- South American & Spanish tennis stars are often trained on clay courts and have adapted and acclimatised to these kind of surroundings.
 Players from Canada have often practiced on hard courts or occasionally grass and are more adept during these parts of the season.
 At BettingTop10 we recommend always checking tennis stats before placing a wager with particular focus on surface performance.